 Modern technology can be applied to all aspects of our lives, helping things run smoother and perform better.
 From work to leisure, the modern world has undoubtedly become heavily reliant on technology.
 Technology has even evolved to help us on our fitness and health journeys.
 GPS trackers can be incredibly useful in monitoring our everyday activity and keeping fit and healthy.
-GPS tracking can help those wishing to lose weight and be more active, or simply help provide insight into the places we go or how often we move.
+GPS tracking can help those wishing to lose weight and be more active or help provide insight into the places we go or how often we move.
 There are many benefits to using GPS trackers for fitness and analysing our daily activity.

 Plan exercise routes with geofencing